-The following dashboard provides a high-level overview of the current condition (service state) of all transport assets owned and maintained by Council.
-The condition state is a numerical score assigned to each major transport component (asset) to represent its current performance (i.e. where is the asset on its lifecycle path), with condition state 1 representing an excellent condition and condition state 5 representing a very poor condition.
+The following dashboard provides a high-level overview of the current condition (asset health) of all transport assets owned and maintained by Council.
+Each asset is assigned a numerical condition score to represent its current performance and lifecycle stage, where:

+- Condition 1 represents an asset in very good or excellent condition. - Condition 5 represents an asset in very poor condition.

-Refer to Table 5 - Asset Condition Rating Guidelines for condition definitions.
+Refer to Figure 6 - Asset Condition Rating Guidelines for condition definitions.